-Masks: All students must wear masks and/or a face shield at all times.
+Masks: All students must wear masks at all times.
 Students must wear a face covering in the hallway.
 Students must wear a face covering in the lunch line.
 If students refuse to wear masks and/or face coverings at the designated times, they may be removed from that area and disciplinary action may be implemented.
-Students will be given mask breaks throughout the day.